-A passive seismic survey, a non-ground disturbing, low impact geophysical survey technique, was recently completed over the interpreted position of the paleochannel.
-Modelling of the horizontal to vertical (HVSR) survey data by Resource Potentials confirmed the paleochannel extends approximately 60km through the Company's held tenure, with central widths of up to 2.5km, and the deepest calibrated depth section being 162 metres near the western side of the tenure (illustrated in Figure 13 and Figure 14).
+As previously reported, a passive seismic survey, a non-ground disturbing, low impact geophysical survey technique, was completed over the interpreted position of the paleochannel.
+Modelling of the horizontal to vertical (HVSR) survey data by Resource Potentials confirmed the paleochannel extends approximately 60km through the Company's held tenure, with central widths of up to 2.5km, with the deepest calibrated depth section being 162 metres near the western side of the tenure (illustrated in Figure 8 and Figure 9).

-In KH Morgan's assessment of the recently acquired survey data, he described the paleochannel as forming initially from a centralised inset valley, which would have filled with lateritic and boulder colluvium from the valley slopes.
-He interprets "Many of these sediments have high hydraulic conductive properties providing ideal targets for high yield brine production bores" (GTE ASX Announcement 22 May 2023).
+In KH Morgan's assessment of the survey data, he described the paleochannel as forming initially from a centralised inset valley, which would have filled with lateritic and boulder colluvium from the valley slopes, and he interprets "Many of these sediments have high hydraulic conductive properties providing ideal targets for high yield brine production bores".
 The inset channel is overlain by a thinner sequence of potential brine yielding sediment, in places more than 10 kilometres in width."